FabriXWork User GuideFabriXWork User Guide

 - Clear schedule layout

-For webinar: Simple schedule + single speaker
+• Webinar: Simple schedule + single speaker + Zoom link

-For workshop: Focus on learning outcomes + limited seats
+• Workshop: Focus on learning outcomes + limited seats

-Example 3: SaaS Homepage
+Example 3: SaaS Homepage — See how product info becomes conversion-optimized homepage

-SaaS HomePage
+SaaS Homepage

-Background: You're launching a B2B SaaS platform and need a homepage that converts visitors to free trial signups.
+Scenario: You're launching a B2B SaaS platform and need a homepage that converts visitors to free trial signups.

-Your Prompt:
+Example Prompt:

-Based on the files in my connected folder, build a SaaS homepage for [PRODUCT NAME].
+Build a SaaS homepage for [PRODUCT NAME].

 Required Sections: